Craft Passion

 scroll ⬇️ to get the free pattern & tutorial

-You know what’s also special about this sock narwhal?
-It is the 20th sock animal created here at Craft Passion, which I am very happy to be able to design and share with you.
+Do you know what’s also special about this sock narwhal?
+It is the 20th sock stuffed animal pattern created here at Craft Passion, which I am very happy to be able to design and share with you.
 This means the sock toy animal community is growing and soon, who knows?
 We can even create our very own sock animal zoo in our homes!

 4 Narwhal Facts you may not know: